microsoft/MLOpsPython/docs/getting_started.md

 Optionally, a **DATASET_NAME** parameter can be used to reference a training dataset that you have registered in your Azure ML workspace (more details below).

-Make sure to select the **Allow access to all pipelines** checkbox in thevariable group configuration.
+Make sure to select the **Allow access to all pipelines** checkbox in the variable group configuration.

 ## More variable options

 There are more variables used in the project.
-They're defined in two places, one for local execution and one for using Azure DevOps Pipelines.
+They're defined in two places: one for local execution and one for using Azure DevOps Pipelines.

 ### Local configuration